benwaldman33/LeadMgmt_Cursor/BBDS_User_Manual.md

 ### Business Rules

 **Q: How do I create a business rule?**
-A: Navigate to "Business Rules" and use the visual rule builder to define conditions, actions, and priorities for automated decision-making.
+A: Navigate to "Business Rules" → "Create Rule" button.
+Fill in the basic information (name, type, priority), add at least one condition, add at least one action, and save.
+Test the rule with sample data before activating.
+See the [Business Rules Tutorial](./BUSINESS_RULES_TUTORIAL.md) for step-by-step examples.

 **Q: What types of rules can I create?**
-A: You can create scoring rules, assignment rules, notification rules, and validation rules to automate various aspects of lead management.
+A: You can create five types of rules:
+- **Assignment Rules**: Route leads to users/teams
+- **Scoring Rules**: Adjust lead scores
+- **Notification Rules**: Send alerts and notifications
+- **Status Change Rules**: Automatically update lead status
+- **Enrichment Rules**: Trigger data enrichment

 **Q: How do I test a business rule?**
-A: Use the rule testing feature to validate rule logic and ensure proper execution with sample data.
+A: Use the "Test Rule" feature to validate logic with sample data.
+Click the test button on any rule, provide sample lead data (score, industry, status, etc.), and the system will show whether conditions match and what actions would execute—without actually modifying any leads.

+**Q: When do business rules execute?**
+A: Rules execute automatically at four trigger points: when a lead is `created`, `updated`, `scored` (after AI scoring), or `enriched` (after enrichment data is added).
+Rules execute in priority order (highest priority first).

+**Q: Can multiple rules execute for the same lead?**
+A: Yes!
+Multiple rules can execute for a single lead event.
+They execute in priority order (90-100 = highest, 10-29 = lowest) and run independently of each other.

+**Q: How do I prevent rules from conflicting?**
+A: Use priorities to control execution order, make conditions more specific to avoid unintended matches, and use status checks in conditions to prevent rules from re-firing on the same lead.

-**Q: Can I import rule templates?**
+**Q: Can I see rule execution history?**
-A: Yes, you can import pre-built rule templates for common scenarios and customize them for your specific needs.
+A: Yes!
+Navigate to any lead's detail page and check the Activity Log to see which rules executed, when they ran, whether they succeeded, and what actions were applied.
+System administrators can also view execution statistics in the Business Rules dashboard.

+**Q: What permissions do I need to create rules?**
+A: Creating, editing, and deleting business rules requires **SUPER_ADMIN** or **ANALYST** role.
+All users can view rules and execution logs for leads they have access to.

 ### Integrations